 - Orrego Vicuna, F., Antarctic Bibliography: With Particular Reference to the Legal and Political Issues of Co-operation and the Regime on Mineral Resources, Santiago de Chile, Institute of International Studies of the University of Chile, 1987.

-Classification scheme → Polar Regions
+Systematic classification → Polar Regions

 The Peace Palace Library has a collection of over a million publications.
 Each week, about six hundred new titles are added to our collection: books, articles, documents, online publications, etc. On this page, access is provided to this week's new titles on the Polar Regions.
 It covers a wide variety of topics relating to the Arctic, the Antarctic, Spitsbergen and Greenland.
 These include: regional and international governance issues, peace and security, dispute settlement, climate change, environmental protection, territorial claims and border disputes, law of the sea, exploration, exploitation of oil, gas and minerals, maritime navigation, and human rights issues, such as autonomy and self-determination, the rights of indigenous peoples to land and natural resources, their cultural rights and cultural heritage.